-Clients receive a seven day supply of food as well as personal needs items, cleaning supplies, and gift certificates.
-Gift certificates are used to purchase perishable items and to supplement the food and household supplies that are received from the pantries.
-These certificates cannot be used for alcoholic beverages, tobacco products, lottery tickets, money orders, or cash.
+The Pantry Food Assistance Program is the hallmark program of the Midland County Emergency Food Pantry Network (EFPN).
+Local churches and agencies, as well as 211 (formerly First Call for Help), refer individuals and families in need of food to EFPN, where they are interviewed by our coordinator to ensure they qualify for assistance.
+If they meet EFPN’s criteria for assistance, the coordinator arranges an appointment with one of our eight pantries located throughout Midland County.
+These clients receive a seven-day supply of food as well as personal care items, cleaning supplies, and gift certificates.
+Gift certificates can be used to purchase perishable items and to supplement the food and household supplies that are received from the pantries.
+These certificates cannot be used for alcoholic beverages, tobacco products, lottery tickets, money orders or cash.

-The pantries have volunteers who pick out and bag the food for the clients.
-Some pantries are experimenting with a “U-Pick” procedure where clients make an appointment and then come to choose their own food and supplies.
+Some pantries have volunteers who pick out and bag the food for the clients.
+Four of our pantries operate “U-Pick” pantries which allow clients to choose their own food and supplies.